ariesninjadev/ANGL-Esolang/README.md

 alternate_complier: 0
 max_cache: 6

-In order to modify these options in your project, add the line as shown above to the beginning of the .angl file.
+In order to modify these options in your project, add the line as shown above to the beginning of the .angl (or .a) file.

 NOTE: ONLY LETTERS, NUMBERS, _, AND - CAN BE USED

 After modifying settings as desired, a line should be left empty.
 The line following should contain a single start character, "!"
 (More below), and the code can begin.

-------------- Init Functions -------------
+## Init values

 PROCESS CLOCK -- Milliseconds per tick.
 ANGL attempts to run at 10 operations per tick, but upon failing will fallback to the next multiple of ticks.
 Setting to 0 is not recommended as it disables the space operation.
 23 is an optimal value according to Veghowards lawset.